I figured I'd go on the record somewhere now due to stuff like

 As said in various OctoPrint on Air episodes, OctoPrint 1.4.0 will support Python 2 and 3.

-devel branch of OctoPrint (1.4.x).
+the the latest 1.4.0 Release Candidate of OctoPrint (currently 1.4.0rc3).
 To do that install Python 3, install OctoPrint in a Python 3 virtualenv, set the control property

 __plugin_pythoncompat__ of your plugin to